ssaumyadverma/Fracture-healing-using-knn/README.md

 <    Further research to study extent of fractures
 Human Bone Fractures Multi-modal Image Dataset https://data.mendeley.com/datasets/xwfs6xbk47/1     >

+----Library to be used
+import numpy as np
+from collections import Counter
+-----To populate fracture type="only one kind at a time", age, health condition, and treatment quality
+-----For KNN Prediction
+-----To consider BMD and an AI populated column(Number of days taken to heal by the individual) with limited available data

 If your goal is to study fracture healing progression, you’ll likely need to:
 	Combine fracture detection datasets (like Mendeley’s X-ray dataset) with clinical notes or EHR datasets.